 It’s been a rather tough week for me.
 Sometimes I can forget that I am a widow and just go through the motions of each day.
 This week started out differently when I decided to share a petition to re-investigate my husband’s murder on social media.

 Before I shared my letter to law makers, I finally viewed the video of the night where the 2 men killed my husband.
 I had put off ever looking at it.
 I refused to be interviewed because it was too upsetting.
 But last weekend I felt ready.
 Then I felt sick.
 It is all so wrong.
+The night my husband died is still such a sore wound.

 I have spent 2 years trying hard to focus on the positives in my life.
 Meeting challenges and adventures with an open heart.
 People have stopped mentioning Mike to me and are happy that I am moving forward.
 So this week was different.
 As more and more people read the letter and viewed the interview with video footage, people expressed outrage that I still do not have answers about why no one was arrested in my husband’s homicide.